tabcat/dynamic-content/ARTICLE.md

 This check makes adding Provider Records for multiple peerIDs to the DHT difficult.
 Not great if you want to participate in multiple pieces of dynamic content as each will require its own IPNS name.
-The workaround, for now, will involve spinning up ephemeral libp2p nodes to add each IPNS name as a provider every [22hours](https://github.com/libp2p/specs/tree/master/kad-dht#content-provider-advertisement-and-discovery).
+The workaround, for now, will involve spinning up ephemeral libp2p nodes to refresh each IPNS name as a provider every [22hours](https://github.com/libp2p/specs/tree/master/kad-dht#content-provider-advertisement-and-discovery).

 ### No Delegated Refreshing of IPNS OR Provider Records

-To realize the edge-computed applications use-case, the delegation of publishing of IPNS and Provider Records to the DHT is necessary.
+To realize the edge-computed applications use-case, the delegated publishing of IPNS and Provider Records to the DHT is necessary.
 Unfortunately, there are no official plans to add this feature.

 ## Example